ycombinator/chromium-tennisrecord/README.md

 $ make
 ```

-This will produce a `tennisrecord.zip` file in the same folder.
+This will produce a `usta-norcal-ad-in.zip` file in the same folder.
 This file can be uploaded to the [Chrome Web Store](https://chrome.google.com/webstore/devconsole).